btheproductive/mattioli.OS/docs/TUTORIAL_USER_EN.md

 **Q: Can I use the app offline?**
 A: Yes, if you installed the local version (see technical guide), everything runs on your computer.

-**Q: Is my financial data safe?**
-A: Absolutely.
-If you use the local version, data never leaves your PC.
-If you use Supabase, it is protected by enterprise-grade database security rules.

 ---